Chaitanyarai899/HandwrittenDigits-SVM/README.md

 # Handwritten Digits Classification Using Support Vector Machine (SVM)

-In this Jupyter notebook, our objective is to explore and classify handwritten digits using the popular MNIST dataset.
-We will build an SVM model that can correctly classify digits from 0 to 9 based on their pixel values.
+Objective here is to explore and classify handwritten digits using the popular MNIST dataset.
+I have built an SVM model that can correctly classify digits from 0 to 9 based on their pixel values.

 ## Objective